Deforestation in Myanmar: Agricultural expansion

-As a result of continuing rural population growth, new agricultural areas have developed across Burma.
-While it is hard to get precise data on how much deforestation is done to make room for cultivation, it is clear that agricultural expansion is a factor.
+Agricultural land has expanded across Myanmar since independence.
 Even though large areas of forest are not commonly cleared for agriculture, logged areas can quickly become agricultural as people take advantage of the space to plant crops.
-Agricultural expansion will continue as the population increases and Burma produces more crops for export.

-Corruption

-Burma is one of the world's most corrupt nations, negatively impacting the straightforward implementation of law and government policy.
-The 2012 Transparency International Corruption Perceptions Index ranked the country at number 171, out of 176 countries in total.
+War and conflict

+Long-term internal conflict in Myanmar has facilitated the conditions for deforestation to take place.
+Satellite imaging of the conflict in Rakhine State suggested significant deforestation corresponded with military demolition of inhabited areas.
+Since the restoration of military rule and escalation of civil war following the 2021 coup d'état, illegal logging has increased as conservation activities have declined.
+Forest product exports from Myanmar to several European countries and the United States continued following the military takeover, despite international sanctions.

 Affected regions

 In the years from 1990 to 2000, the greatest amount of deforestation in Burma occurred mainly in the more densely populated central regions of the country.
 More remote areas such as Kachin State, Chin State, and Tanintharyi Division had a lower rate of deforestation probably due to a smaller population demand and less state control.

-In recent years the pattern has changed so that recent deforestation hot spots are located in those areas that have previously been spared, namely in Kachin State, Tanintharyi Division and Sagaing Region.
+In the 2010s, deforestation hotspots have arisen in areas that have previously been spared, namely in Kachin State, Tanintharyi Division and Sagaing Region.

 The northern edge of the central dry zone and Ayeyarwady valley is significantly affected by deforestation.
-Mainly a result of agricultural expansion, over 7% of the land has been deforested.
-This leads to many environmental concerns as the dry forests of this region support many diverse and vulnerable flora and fauna that rely on this habitat.
+Mainly a result of agricultural expansion, over 7% of this land had been deforested by 2005.
+This has led to many environmental concerns as the dry forests of this region support many diverse and vulnerable flora and fauna that rely on this habitat.